HussainAther/philosophy/causality/epistemology.md

 observations of some phenomenon or event with experimental, empirical evidence where it's appropriate, we can compile a table of positive instances (in which a phenomenon occurs), negative instances (it doesn't occur), and prartial instances (it occurs to a certain degree).
 This gives a multidimensionality to phenomena that characterize causal relationships from both *a priori* and *a posterior* perspectives.

-The mainstream of inductivist artificial intelligence (AI) approaches have the following feature in common.
-In order that causal relationships can be gleaned from statistical relationships, the approaches assume the Causal Markov Condition holds of physical causality and physical probability.205 Of course a causal net contains the Causal Markov Condition as an inbuilt assumption.
-In the case of structural equation models the Causal Markov Condition is a consequence of the representation of each variable as a function just of its direct causes and an error variable, given the further assumption that all error variables are probabilistically independent.
+Inductivist artificial intelilgence (AI) approaches have in common the feature that causal relationships can be determined from statistical relationships.
+We assume the Causal Markov condition holds of physical causality and physical probability.
+This Causal Markov Condition plays a significant deterministic role in the various features of the model and the events or phenomena it predicts.
+A causal net must have the Causal Markov Condition as an assumption or premise.
+For structural equation models (SEM), Causal

-The inductive procedure then consists in finding the class of causal models or under some approaches a single 'best' causal model whose probabilistic independencies implied via the Causal Markov Condition are consistent with independencies inferred from the data.
-Other assumptions are often also made, such as minimality (no submodel of the causal model also satisfies the Causal Markov Condition), faithfulness (all independencies in the data are implied via the Causal Markov Condition), linearity (all variables are linear functions of their direct causes and uncorrelated error variables), causal sufficiency (all common causes of measured variables are measured), context generality (every individual possesses the causal relations of the population), no side effects (one can intervene to fix the value of a variable without changing the value of any non-effects of the variable), and determinism.
-However, these extra assumptions are less central than the Causal Markov Condition: approaches differ as to which of these extra assumptions they adopt and the assumptions tend to be used just to facilitate the inductive procedure based on the Causal Markov Condition, either by helping to provide some justification of the inductive procedure or by increasing the purported efficiency or efficacy of algorithms for causal induction.
+Markov Conditions result from representations of each variable as a function of its direct causes and an associated error variable with it.
+We assume probabilistic independdence of each error variable.
+We then find the class of causal models or a single best causal model with probabilistic independences that are justifeid by the Causal Markov Condition.
+They should be consistent with independences we can infer from the data, and we might also make furhter assumptions about the minimality (no submodel of hte causal model also satsified the Causal Markov Condition), faithfulness (all independences in the data are implied via the Causal Markov Condition), linearity (all variables are linear functinos of their direct causes and uncorrelated error variables).
+We may also define causal sufficiency, whether all common causes of measured variables are measured, and context generality, every individual or node in the model has causal relations of the population.
+These two features let us describe models and methods of scientific reasoning as causal in nature and, from there, we may apply appropriate causal models such as Bayesian, frequentist, or similar methods of prediction.
+We may even illustrate a causal diagram or model elements under various conditions such as those given by independence or constraints on variables.
+This way, in the intercorrelatedness of the graph or model, we can't change the value of a variable without affecting the way it relates to other variables, but there may conditions in which we construct models that have autonomous nodes or variables.
+The way these features and claims of inductivist AI interact with another is subject to debate by the underlying assumptions, justification, and methods of reasoning behind these models.